We supply a wide range of walkie-talkie radios and associated accessories to suit most budgets and applications.

 If smallness and light weight is what you need, our range of CPS Telecom radios is your best bet.

-These small radios are popular in environments such as retail, hotels, restaurants etc.
+These small radios are popular in environments such as retail, hotels, restaurants, schools etc.

-The lightest higher-powered radio we sell is the A66.
+The lightest higher-powered radio we sell is our own-branded and very keenly-priced Amherst A66.

 They also have extra-loud speakers so they can be heard in noisy areas, and are a good choice for outdoor use such as hiking, climbing, or for use on building sites etc.